gamemaker1/beckn-dev-docs/content/reference/0.9.3/core/core-apis/beckn-provider/cancel.md

+---
+title: Cancel
+order: 7
+---

-# Track
+# Cancel

-> Track an active order
+> Cancel an order

 ## Overview

-> The BAP will send the order id to get the tracking details of the order
+> The BAP will send the order id to cancel the order

 ## Request

 ### URL

-> /track
+> /cancel

 ### Method